Geocentrism: Ancient Greece

 Adherence to the geocentric model stemmed largely from several important observations.
 First of all, if the Earth did move, then one ought to be able to observe the shifting of the fixed stars due to stellar parallax.
-In short, if the Earth was moving, the shapes of the constellations should change considerably over the course of a year.
-If they did not appear to move, the stars are either much farther away than the Sun and the planets than previously conceived, making their motion undetectable, or in reality they are not moving at all.
-Because the stars were actually much further away than Greek astronomers postulated (making movement extremely subtle), stellar parallax was not detected until the 19th century.
+Thus if the Earth was moving, the shapes of the constellations should change considerably over the course of a year.
+As they did not appear to move, either the stars are much farther away than the Sun and the planets than previously conceived, making their motion undetectable, or the Earth is not moving at all.
+Because the stars are actually much further away than Greek astronomers postulated (making angular movement extremely small), stellar parallax was not detected until the 19th century.
 Therefore, the Greeks chose the simpler of the two explanations.
-Another observation used in favor of the geocentric model at the time was the apparent consistency of Venus' luminosity, which implies that it is usually about the same distance from Earth, which in turn is more consistent with geocentrism than heliocentrism (in fact, Venus' luminous consistency is due to any loss of light caused by its phases being compensated for by an increase in apparent size caused by its varying distance from Earth).
+Another observation used in favor of the geocentric model at the time was the apparent consistency of Venus' luminosity, which implies that it is usually about the same distance from Earth, which in turn is more consistent with geocentrism than heliocentrism.
+(In fact, Venus' luminous consistency is due to any loss of light caused by its phases being compensated for by an increase in apparent size caused by its varying distance from Earth.)
 Objectors to heliocentrism noted that terrestrial bodies naturally tend to come to rest as near as possible to the center of the Earth.
-Further barring the opportunity to fall closer the center, terrestrial bodies tend not to move unless forced by an outside object, or transformed to a different element by heat or moisture.
+Further, barring the opportunity to fall closer the center, terrestrial bodies tend not to move unless forced by an outside object, or transformed to a different element by heat or moisture.

 Atmospheric explanations for many phenomena were preferred because the Eudoxan–Aristotelian model based on perfectly concentric spheres was not intended to explain changes in the brightness of the planets due to a change in distance.
-Eventually, perfectly concentric spheres were abandoned as it was impossible to develop a sufficiently accurate model under that ideal.
-However, while providing for similar explanations, the later deferent and epicycle model was flexible enough to accommodate observations for many centuries.
+Eventually, perfectly concentric spheres were abandoned as it was impossible to develop a sufficiently accurate model under that ideal, with the mathematical methods then available.
+However, while providing for similar explanations, the later deferent and epicycle model was already flexible enough to accommodate observations.